kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 ![Link RC3 fit calculations](link-rc3-fit.png)

 Figure 39.
-RC3 hole and shaft limits for the Feature A connection, including minimum and maximum diametral clearance.
+RC3 hole and shaft limits for the Feature A connection.

 ### RC3 Manufacturing Method

-The proposed hole-making process is drilling undersize followed by finish reaming.
+The proposed hole-making process is drilling undersize followed by reaming.

 The plate would be supported on a backing plate during machining.
-After finishing, the hole would be lightly deburred and inspected with suitable plug gauges or a calibrated bore-measuring instrument.
+After finishing, the hole would be lightly deburred and inspected with plug gauges or a calibrated bore-measuring instrument.

 Feature A’s mating surface would be precision turned and checked with an outside micrometer at multiple axial positions and angular orientations.

-The proposed processes must be verified to achieve the specified limits.
-Nominal tool size alone does not guarantee the finished fit.
+The processes must be verified to achieve the specified limits.
+Tool size alone does not guarantee the finished fit.

 ### 1-Inch Shaft Connection — FN1 Fit